squeaky-pl/pystacia/doc/source/image.rst

 ------------

-Colorization in an action of replacing all hue values in an image with a hue from a given color. :meth:`tinyimg.image.Image.colorize` accepting single color parameter performs it.
+Colorization in an action of replacing all hue values in an image with a hue from a given color. :meth:`pystacia.image.Image.colorize` accepting single color parameter performs it.

 >>> image.colorize(color.from_string('red'))